pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 - We also try to replace every single operation with a new argument to the trace, to see whether the inefficiency is still present.

- The minimization process is super inefficient and I should probably be using [shrinkray](https://github.com/DRMacIver/shrinkray) or [C-Reduce](https://github.com/csmith-project/creduce) instead.
+ The minimization process is sort of inefficient and I should probably be using [shrinkray](https://github.com/DRMacIver/shrinkray) or [C-Reduce](https://github.com/csmith-project/creduce) instead.
 However, it seems to work well in practice and the runtime isn't too bad.